jwl-7/c0de_gr1nd/python_explanations/is_number_palindromic.md

     ```

 ## Pythonic Code Dissection
-1. Use built-in functions to convert the number to a string, use slice notation to reverse the number string, convert the reversed number string back to an integer, and then compare the reversed number to the original number to test for palindromicity
+1. Use built-in functions to convert the number to a string, use slice notation to reverse the number string, convert the reversed number string back to an integer, then compare the reversed number to the original number to test for palindromicity
     ```python
     return False if x < 0 else x == int(str(x)[::-1])
     ```
-    Let's separate concise one-liner into multiple lines for easier readability:
+    Let's separate this concise one-liner into multiple lines for easier readability:
     ```python
     if x < 0:
         return False